 How to Remove Negative Google Reviews

-Running a business comes with a variety of challenges, one of which is dealing with spam or fake reviews on your Google My Business profile.
+Running a business comes with various challenges, including fake reviews on your Google My Business profile.
 These unfair reviews can harm your business’s reputation and discourage potential customers.
 Luckily, there are several strategies you can use to address these unwarranted reviews.
 Initially, you can use the SureCritic ReScore option, which allows your business to seek a review update from customers after a service recovery.
-If the reviews still appear unfair or violate Google’s policies, you can escalate the matter to Google.
+If the reviews still appear unfair or violate Google’s policies, you can escalate the matter to Google to remove negative Google Reviews.
 Below we will walk you through all these steps to help safeguard your business’s online reputation.

 First, it’s important to understand Google’s review policies.
 Violations of these policies may include: